 - Earth-Shattering Kaboom: In the second half of the conflagration, the Celestials manipulate a whole parade of planets, inhabited and not, to try to smash Thanos with them.
 He easily blasts them into nothingness, sending the Celestials flying.

 - Enemy Mine: Doctor Doom helps the heroes against Thanos.

-- A God Am I: Controlling all of the Infinity Gems grants the wielder omnipotence.
-In fact, Infinity Gauntlet begins with Mephisto explaining to Thanos just how this trope applies to him.
+- A God Am I: The series begins with Mephisto explaining to Thanos just how this trope applies to him.

-- In the original mini, Adam Warlock's recruiting drive includes Galactus... and he's at the low end of the recruits, which grow to include Lord Chaos and Master Order, the embodiments of Love and Hate, a couple Celestials, the Watcher, the Living Tribunal, and Eternity.
+- Godzilla Threshold: Adam Warlock's recruiting drive includes Galactus... and he's at the low end of the recruits, which grow to include Lord Chaos and Master Order, the embodiments of Love and Hate, a couple Celestials, the Watcher, and Eternity.
 The latter is the personification of the universe itself.